 Hand tattoos are very painful as there isn’t a muscle layer on the hand.
 On top of that, you have the bones close enough.
 But hand tattoos don’t come too expensive as covering the upper part with black ink takes only $200-$300 which is about 2 hours of work.

-Triceps are a very attractive spot for getting a tattoo.
+The triceps are a very attractive spot for getting a tattoo.
 It is getting popular day by day.
-Moreover, these tattoos doesn’t cost as much compared to others.
-As you get a lot of shading options on triceps you can easily get a 6 inches black ink tattoo for just $400-$500.
+Moreover, these tattoos don’t cost as much compared to others.
+As you get a lot of shading options on triceps you can easily get a 6-inch black ink tattoo for just $400-$500.